USharp/mini-Engine/README.md

 ### engine.is_mouse_button_pressed()
 It's like that one, only with a mouse.
 There are 2 buttons and a wheel, right?
 Here.
 1 is the left button.
 3 is the right.
->And there are 2?
+>And are there 2?

-I'll probably reveal a secret to many, but the wheel can not only be turned, but also pressed!
+For many, I'll probably reveal a secret, but the wheel can not only be turned, but you can also press it!
-That's number 2.
+It is number 2.
 Example of using the function:
 ```python
 engine.is_mouse_button_pressed(1)
 ```
 ### engine.get_mouse_pos()
-This thing is tells the game where the mouse is in pixels.
-Yes, that arrow on the screen.
+This thing tells the game where the mouse is in pixels.
+Yes, yes, this arrow on the screen.
 And they are also counted from the upper left corner.
 ### engine.play_sound():
-This is already to play the sound again along the path.
+This is already to play the sound again along the way.
 This is music, sound, etc.
 Example:
 ```python
 engine.play_sound("cool_music_2025.mp3")